-- Asbestos Code of Practice and Guidance Notes, August 1988: - # Guide to the Control of Asbestos Hazards in Buildings and Structures [NOHSC: 3002(1988)], and - Depuished by the National Occupational Health and Safety Commission (WorkSafe Australia).
+- Asbestos Code of Practice and Guidance Notes, August 1988: - ⊕ Guide to the Control of Asbestos Hazards in Buildings and Structures [NOHSC: 3002(1988)], and - Code of Practice for the Safe Removal of Asbestos [NOHSC: 2002(1988)]. published by the National Occupational Health and Safety Commission (WorkSafe Australia).